Richard Todd: Associated British Picture Corporation

-Disney

-Far more popular was The Story of Robin Hood and His Merrie Men (1952), in which Todd played the title role for Walt Disney Productions.

 Associated British put him in 24 Hours of a Woman's Life (1952), with Merle Oberon.
 The Rank Organisation borrowed him for Venetian Bird (1952), directed by Ralph Thomas.
+Todd turned down the lead in The Red Beret because he disliked the script.
 Disney reunited the Robin Hood team in The Sword and the Rose (1953), with Todd as Charles Brandon, 1st Duke of Suffolk.
 It was not as popular as Robin Hood in the U.S. but performed well in Europe.
 The same went for Disney's Rob Roy, the Highland Rogue (1953), in which Todd played the title role.
 Disney pulled back on making costume films as a result.

 In 1953, he appeared in a BBC television adaptation of the novel Wuthering Heights as Heathcliff.
 Nigel Kneale, responsible for the adaptation, said the production came about purely because Todd had turned up at the BBC and told them that he would like to play Heathcliff for them.
 Kneale had only a week to write the script, as the broadcast was rushed into production.